 The recommendations encourage an approach where resettled refugees receive an initial six months of care from refugee focused primary health care services, support mainstream primary health care services to lead the provision of continuing health care for refugees, use health case managers, engage qualified interpreters, and is delivered to refugees at low or no cost with support by Commonwealth, state and territory governments.

-More information: For the complete list of recommendations and to access the full report, see: sapcru.org/services/coordinate… h-care-for-refugees/
+For the complete list of recommendations and to access the full report, see: sapcru.org/services/coordinated-primary-health-care-for-refugees/